openplanetary/openplanetary.github.io/_posts/2016-10-10-whereonmars-opm.md

 > Why only telling stories about the ExoMars 2020 mission?
 Why not making it possible to tell stories about everything that happen or exist on Mars?
 Clouds, dust storms, dunes, landings, discoveries, celestial events, resources, human settlement, etc.. ?

 Planetary satellite images and maps are being increasingly produced by the scientific community, and typically shared as images, in scientific publications, presentations, and news media websites.
-However, static images lack of interactivity and contextual information, immediately accessible for further exploration and understanding.
+However, static images lack interactivity and contextual information, and are therefore not immediately accessible for further exploration and understanding.

 We believe that interactive web maps are a powerful way of *telling stories*, *communicating* and *educating* people who, over the last decade, have become familiar with tools such as Google Maps.
-A few excellent planetary web map interfaces exist but they are either too complex to use for non-experts (E.g.: [PDS Geosciences Node Orbital Data Explorer (ODE)](http://ode.rsl.wustl.edu/)), or are closed-systems (E.g.: [Mars Trek](http://marstrek.jpl.nasa.gov/)) that do not allows anyone to publish and share their content on.
+A few excellent planetary web map interfaces exist but they are either too complex to use for non-experts (E.g.: [PDS Geosciences Node Orbital Data Explorer (ODE)](http://ode.rsl.wustl.edu/)), or are closed-systems (E.g.: [Mars Trek](http://marstrek.jpl.nasa.gov/)) that do not allow anyone to publish and share their content on.

  **We are missing an Open Planetary Mapping platform to easily create and share geospatial data sets, basemaps and map visualisations**.